There are a variety of health services for children and young people with Special Education Needs and Disabilities.

 These services aim to identify, assess and diagnose health issues and then provide the appropriate treatment or intervention.

 In this section, you can learn about what health services are available and how to access them.
-There is also a description of how health services in Coventry work and descriptions of how health services work together.
+There is also a description of how health services in Coventry work and how health services work together.

 Find out about: